KAM-Analytics/mock-crisi-bca-review/README.md

 # CRISI-Style Benefit-Cost Analysis (BCA) Review – Mock Demonstration

+## Executive Summary

+A synthetic CRISI-style rail safety project was evaluated over a 20-year analysis period using a 7% real discount rate consistent with OMB Circular A-94 guidance.

+The applicant reported a Benefit-Cost Ratio (BCR) of **2.15 at 7%**.

+Reviewer adjustments included moderating unsupported traffic growth assumptions and aligning valuation inputs with current federal guidance.
+Sensitivity analysis was also conducted at a 3% real discount rate.

+Revised results:

+- **BCR (7%)**: 2.02
+- **BCR (3%)**: 2.65

+The project remains economically justified under both discount rates, though results are sensitive to projected traffic growth.

 ## Overview

 This repository demonstrates a mock review of a CRISI-style Benefit-Cost Analysis (BCA) aligned with OMB Circular A-4 and OMB Circular A-94 guidance.